VlachosGroup/AIMSim/README.md

 Required dependency _RDKit_ is only available first-party through _conda_.
 To install molSim using pip, run the following command: `pip install molSim`.
 You may then need to install `RDKit` using _conda_: run `conda install -c rdkit rdkit` to install it.

 ### Conda
-Install all depedencies at once with:
+Install all dependencies at once with:

 `conda install -c jacksonburns molsim`